We are here to help you plan, prepare, respond, and report on anything that comes your way. Give us a few moments of your time and we'll show you.

 Sep 2, 2015Back to Veoci Blog

-At this time ten years ago, the United States was hit with one of the worst natural disasters in its history.
-In a previous blog, we posted a graph that showed Katrina to be in a league of its own among Hurricane damage.
+The United States was hit with one of the worst natural disasters in its history in 2005.
+In a previous blog, we posted a graph that showed Katrina to be in a league of its own among hurricane damage.

 The toll from Hurricane Katrina was staggering: over 1,200 people died, thousands more were left homeless and over $100 billion in damage to the Gulf States.
 This triggered the largest relief effort in US history, with nearly 70,000 troops actively involved.
 Needless to say, Katrina was a wake-up call.
 It prompted the US government to take a step back and reflect on what should have been done differently, and realize that a drastic reform was vital in the way they respond to disasters.